omniaintranet/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 Restore a deleted draft
 **************************
 If you delete a draft controlled document it's placed in Sharepoint's recycle bin.
-That recycle bin is available in the controlled dlibrary, so you can restore a deleted draft if needed.
+That recycle bin is available in the controlled library, so you can restore a deleted draft if needed.

 Sharepoint's recycle bin is available here: